liuhailong2022/practice-javascript/README.md

-# web-dev-collections
+# Practicing JavaScript
-my collections for web development
+Part of my daily practice for learning JavaScript